 2. Aeffe – the company that supplies the branded items (by Alberta Ferretti) displayed in the influencers’ posts – obliged:

-(i) distribute appropriate information to influencers accompanying prospective products, in language the influencer understands, and explain Italian advertising transparency requirements and compliance;
+i) distribute appropriate information to influencers accompanying future products, in a language understood by the influencer, explaining the Italian advertising transparency requirements and how to comply with them;

-ii) the same communication under (i) also communicate to Influencers who have already received Products;
+ii) communicate the same notice under (i) also to influencers who have already received products;

-(iii) include in agreements with Influencers a clause providing for the obligation of the Influencer to comply with the advertising transparency requirements set forth in the agreement, as well as the application of a sanction for violations of this transparency clause, and granting Aeffe the right to terminate the agreement;
+iii) include in agreements with influencers a clause that provides for the influencer’s obligation to comply with the advertising transparency requirements set out in the agreement and the application of a sanction in case of breach of this transparency clause, giving Aeffe the right to terminate the agreement;

-(iv) monitoring compliance with the obligation under para. (iii).
+iv) monitor compliance with the obligation under point (iii).

 3. influencers generally committed to include appropriate message highlighting (e.g., using specific hashtags) when products displayed in their posts/content were sent to them as giveaways (e.g..e.g., #suppliedby–; #–gift; #loanedby–) or included in their posts pursuant to a sponsorship agreement (e.g., #ad; #sponsoredby–) and generally make it clear to viewers whether there is product placement or paid/commissioned communication with brand names/logos in the particular post/content.